 Do The Right Thing

-A signature is a small thing, but can carry serious consequences.
+A signature may seem like a small thing, but can carry serious consequences.

-Forgery, even for something as small as a signature, is a serious crime; it’s legally and morally wrong, and there are multiple risks associated with being involved.
+Forgery, even for something as small as a signature, no matter who you’re signing for, is a serious crime.
+It’s legally and morally wrong, and there are multiple risks associated with being involved.
 If you have any questions, please contact one of our attorneys.